ResearchComputing/Documentation/Loading-Modules.md

 # example: "module spider openmpi"
 ```

-## Loading Modules in a job script
+## Loading Modules in a Job Script

 Loading a module will set or modify a user’s environment variables.
 Additionally, modules will enable access to the software package provided by that module.
 This can be useful in interactive jobs or in job-scripts that are dependent on software like python.